Shadowcraft Intensive

 Who Should Apply

-This intensive is a significant undertaking and isn’t for everybody.
+The Shadowcraft course is a significant undertaking, and isn’t for everybody.
 The course is the best fit for those who:

 Payment Options and Financial Aid

 A 25% non-refundable deposit is due upon course registration.
-Payment plans and/or financial aid (in the form of a price reduction) are available to help bring the course within reach for those who otherwise might not be able to participate.
-The financial aid application is included in the Shadowcraft application.
+Payment plans and/or financial aid are available to help bring the course within reach for those who otherwise might not be able to participate.
+The financial aid application is included in the Shadowcraft course application.

 Questions?